Reading “Heart of Bodhi” by Cao DeWang.

 In any case, they bought a hut in Fuqing GaoShan, and officially became “rural dwellers”, which by itself was not, perhaps, particularly prestigious, but turned out to be useful later, during the Cultural Revolution, when most of the troubles were happening in the cities.
 Nevertheless, the family became poor, and he had to work from a young age, including herding oxen and gathering firewood.

-He went to a school, but, in addition to being constantly tired, was also a bit mischievous, and was kicked out from the school a few years later, for covertly climbing the wall of a toilet building an urinating onto the head of the headmaster, and a vengeance for being maltreated.
+He went to a school, but, in addition to being constantly tired, was also a bit mischievous, and was kicked out from the school a few years later, for covertly climbing the wall of a toilet building an urinating onto the head of the headmaster, as a vengeance for being maltreated.

 Being kicked out of school, he had to start hustling, bringing money into the family.
 His father taught him the basics of business, which at the time was mostly illegal trading.
 They were selling cigarettes and fruit, mostly delivering the goods manually, by bike, from Fuzhou to the rural town.
 This was illegal, and they were constantly at risk of getting caught and punished.